GoogleCloudPlatform/podcast/site/content/post/episode-42-encryption-with-umesh-shankar/index.md

 MARK: Yeah, do you want to tell us about what that does, since you've been so involved?

 FRANCESC: Sure.
 So Google Cloud Endpoints-- there was actually already a thing called Google Cloud Endpoints that allowed you to serve REST APIs, REST endpoint from App Engine, just that, and just for Java and Python.
-Now what we're doing is actually making it a full fledged feature of Google Cloud Platform.
+Now what we're doing is actually making it a full fledged feature of Google Cloud.
 So your back end could still be Java or Python on App Engine, but it could be also anything else, basically.

 You can run it on Compute Engine or Container Engine, and with any language you want.
 So yeah, the only requirement is that you need to use Swagger, and that is something that we might add more languages to describe your API.
 But to start with, we have Swagger, which if you have not checked-- basically, it allows you to describe your API from a pretty high point of view, but with enough detail that then you can generate the client servers, the client libraries, very easily, which is something very useful, and that is actually why the Google Cloud Endpoints, the original one on App Engine, was created.